lamfo-unb/lamfo-unb.github.io/_posts/2017-07-26-tres-tipos-am-english.md

 <img src="/img/tres-tipos-am/f008.png" width="600"/>
 </p>

 Other examples of unsupervised learning applications are movie or music recommendation systems, anomaly detection, and data visualization.
 Among the best known techniques to solve unsupervised learning problems are artificial neural networks, Expectation-Maximization, k-medium clusters, support vector machines (kernel machines), Hierarchical Clustering, *word2vec*, principal components analysis, insulation forests , Self-organized maps, restricted Boltzmann machines, *eclat*, *apriori*, *t-SNE*.
-Unsupervised learning problems are considerably more complicated than supervised learning problems, mainly because we do not have the annotated answer in the data.
+Unsupervised learning problems are considerably more complicated than supervised learning problems, mainly because we do not have the labelled answer in the data.
 As a consequence, it is extremely complicated and controversial to evaluate an unsupervised learning model and this type of model is at the frontier of knowledge in machine learning.

 ## Reinforcement learning